superkabuki/threefive_is_SCTE35/README.md

  A.
  I made a mistake with the xml method in the Cue class.
- I intended it to return a threefive3.Node instance, but had it returns just the xml string.
+ I intended it to return a threefive3.Node instance, but it was returning just the xml string.

- Now returns a Node instance, so it can be modified if needed. printing the Node instance returns the xml string, you most likely won't even notice unless you need to make a change, and then you'll be really happy.
+ Now it returns a Node instance, so it can be modified if needed.
+ Printing a Node instance will return the xml string (__repr__), So you most likely won't even notice unless you need to make a change, then you'll be really happy.
  </pre>